madalinpopa/dreamcar/README.md

 ![Welcom Page](https://i.imgur.com/LhS4nJt.png)

-## Dreamcar
+## About

+Dream Car is a fictive company that produces auto components.
+This is an internal application which should be used by different vendors to bid for Dream Car placed orders.

+Each vendor has an account and can see the orders placed by company.
+For one order, multiple vendors can bid.

 This is a school project, a web application made with Java Enterprise tehnologies.
-For this project I used the following APIs:

 1. JSF - Java Server Faces
 2. CDI - Java Enterprise Contexts and Dependency Injection
 3. JPA - Java Persistence API
 4. MYSQL - Database
 5. Glasfish 4.1.2 - Application Server

-## About

-Dream Car is a fictive company that produces auto components.
-This is an internal application which should be used by different vendors to bid for Dream Car placed orders.

-Each vendor has an account and can see the orders placed by company.
-For one order, multiple vendors can bid.

 ## Screenshots